wangziqi2013/wangziqi2013.github.io/_posts/2022-03-08-qemu-cheat-sheet.markdown

 I/O operations.
 One consequence of lacking time virtualization is that the emulated guest system may behave differently under QEMU, since certain kernel or user components may require precise timing.
 One example is kernel RCU, which is monitored by a background kernel thread.
-The following kernel message might be printed on the console, if the emulated system is running at extremely low throughput:
+The following kernel message might be printed on the console, if the emulated system is running at extremely low throughput (e.g., you added lots of instrumentations which slow down the emulation significantly):

 ```
 [  854.090892] rcu: INFO: rcu_preempt self-detected stall on CPU